-Here are the main transportation segments and document management
+Main transportation segments and document management

 Talking about document digitization, we briefly examine the relative significance of various modes of supply chain transport and their impact on the flow of transportation and logistics documents.
-There is no doubt that this is the area where the seamless movement of documents plays a crucial role.
-We now have several segments of transportation that are crucial for domestic economies and are vital to keep flexibility across various supply chain channels:
+There is no doubt that this is the area where the seamless movement of business documents plays a crucial role.
+We now have several segments of transportation that are crucial for domestic economies and are vital to keeping flexibility across various supply chain channels:

 Maritime transport